 What cardinal sins do most personal statements commit that seals their fate in the eyes of admissions committees?
 What could have been removed/added/revised or reworded that would turn an otherwise “rejected” or “waitlisted” response to an outright ACCEPTED?
 What words or phrases were used in describing past job descriptions or leadership accolades that will create an incongruity in the “line” of your story, forever tarnishing an otherwise stellar package?
 These landmines take a trained eye to suss out, and yet any one of them could easily offset a sterling GMAT/GRE score and derail your chances for admission.

 Twainstein founder Avi Lidgi is a test prep nerd extraordinaire.
-But not the charming kind—with the Seacrest moves and the turquoise Vespa.
-No, no, no. We’re talking the disturbing kind of nerd here.
 The kind who sets aside pressing life matters to spend hours on end doing problems from a GMAT or GRE book (he’s even written some of them).
 He’s also slightly (extremely) ashamed to admit that “taking standardized tests for fun” is something he used to do several times a year, before having children meant he needed to spend his money in less demented ways.
 (True story: taking standardized tests for fun was listed on his dating profile under hobbies when he was single.)
 All of this is very, very sad for Avi.
-But it’s eureka for his students!
+But it’s great for his students!
 The only thing that Avi takes more seriously than discovering new ways to master standardized tests, is developing innovative ways to teach and share that knowledge with nail-biting students nervous about their own performance.
 Avi has but one mission in life: To upend the test prep corporate oligarchy and restore peace of mind and soaring test scores to anxious grad school applicants.
 Can “he” get a hallelujah?!